junnythemarksman/ysoserial-install-kali/README.md

 # Introduction
 Installing wine on Kali Linux is not advisable as it might pose a security risk.
 However, it is convenient when playing CTFs.

+I usually install ysoserial.net on a cloned Kali Linux I use for CTFs.

 ## To ensure that ysoserial.net gets installed in Kali Linux properly, follow these steps:
 1) Install the following packages: `(sudo) apt install mono-complete wine winetricks -y`.